 The bar graph shown in Figure 2 provides the data for each of the new engineer and supervisor answers to the 18 questions posed based on the 'Desired Characteristics of an Engineer'.
-The data suggests that in several key areas such as information technology, ethics, creative thinking, flexibility and adaptive thinking, and most engineering fundamentals, both the new engineer and the supervisor are in agreement that these skills have been adequately mastered and are being appropriately utilized.
-In other instances, such as an appreciation of economics, history and historical context, and the environment, both the new engineer and the supervisor agree that these skills are not adequately developed and are not being sufficiently utilized.
+The data suggests that in several key areas such as engineering fundamentals (Q1), information technology (Q4), ethics (Q14), creative thinking (Q15), and flexibility and adaptive thinking (Q16), both the new engineer and the supervisor are close in agreement that these skills have been adequately mastered and are being appropriately utilized.
+In other instances, lower scores in areas such as an appreciation of economics (Q8), history and historical context (Q9), and the environment (Q9), indicate both the new engineer and the supervisor agree that these skills are not adequately developed prior to becoming a practicing engineer.
+These lower scores are also areas of interest in the ABET assessment process and point to areas that need improvement in the academic process.
+This is important information for universities and colleges.